Kingxukai/linux/Documentation/admin-guide/media/imx7.rst

 Introduction
 ------------

-The i.MX7 contrary to the i.MX5/6 family does not contain an Image Processing Unit (IPU); because of that the capabilities to perform operations or manipulation of the capture frames are less feature rich.
+The i.MX7 contrary to the woke i.MX5/6 family does not contain an Image Processing Unit (IPU); because of that the woke capabilities to perform operations or manipulation of the woke capture frames are less feature rich.

-For image capture the i.MX7 has three units:
+For image capture the woke i.MX7 has three units:
 - CMOS Sensor Interface (CSI)
 - Video Multiplexer
 - MIPI CSI-2 Receiver